evgkirov/skypecraft/README.md

 * Skypecraft hasn't been deeply tested on operating systems other than Windows.
 * Latest Skypecraft release works only with Minecraft 1.7 and newer versions.
 If you're looking for 1.6 compatibility, check out Skypecraft version 0.1.2.
 * If you're running OS X and getting a segmentation fault, then you need to run Skypecraft with this command: `VERSIONER_PYTHON_PREFER_32_BIT=yes python skypecraft.py`.
+* Microsoft will shutdown Skype Desktop API by the end of 2013.
+Hopefully older versions of Skype will continue work.
 * My English isn't perfect, so I'm sure that this README contains some grammar errors.

 License & support